Shushsa/docs/docs/governance.md

 and many further requirements that will be decided upon in the spirit of creating a technocratic system of governance.

-## Q4: Where does the governance for Kira’s IBC logic happens?
+## Q4: Where does the governance for Kira’s IBC logic happen?

-Governance always happens on the most secure layer.
-It's a master-slave approach to governance, regardless of what is decided on the hub zones have to comply with it, unless they are just private chains or foreign bridges with independent security model.
+Governance always operates on the most secure layer.
+We employ a master-slave approach to governance, so all zones must comply with whatever is decided on the hub, unless they are private chains or foreign bridges with an independent security model.
+The beauty of IBC is that important governance decisions can be taken on the most secure layers and applied to the less secure ones.

-Zones could have a margin of independence but even in such cases, they would be managed through the hub.
-Exchange application has to be as lightweight as possible, especially in the context of later implementing privacy features.
-The beauty of the Internet Blockchain Communication is that important governance decisions can be taken on the more secure layers and applied to less secure ones.
+Zones can have a margin of independence, but even in these cases, the overall bounds would be managed via the hub.
+The exchange application must to be as lightweight as possible, which will become especially important as we implement privacy features in the future.

 ## Q5: What is Technocracy?